Tulum Ruins#3 in Best Things To Do in Tulum

-If you've already been to Chichen Itza, Tulum might prove a bit lackluster.
-The ruins do not compare, according to both travelers and writers.
+If you've already been to Chichen Itza, Tulum might prove a bit lackluster, as recent visitors said the ruins do not compare.
 The area isn't necessarily large nor is the architecture the most grandiose.
 But the scenery is dramatic; the ruins sit over the sea atop a small cliff, offering visitors beautiful views of the surrounding landscape.

 Travelers recommend you bring a sun hat and sneakers, since you'll likely be walking around under the sun for most of the day.
 Don't forget your swimsuit either because the calm beautiful beach just below the ruins provides an excellent and dramatic swimming opportunity.
 You'll also want to pack plenty of water and a snack or two if you plan on spending the day here.
 Though you'll find a Starbucks and Subway near the entrance to the ruins, as well as local vendors, all of the prices are inflated, according to past visitors.
 Reviewers were divided on the necessity of joining a guided tour.
 Some found the guided tours to be informative, while others preferred to purchase a modest guidebook at the entrance and strike out on their own.